The Five Stages Of A Timeshare Resale Scam

 Next, the resale scammer will ask for fees upfront, usually fees that must be paid via credit card or wire transfer.
 Most commonly, the fees are requested to cover line items like closing costs, registration fees, taxes, or timeshare maintenance.
 Often, scammers will request this transfer before any contract or paperwork is ever signed.

 Even if the resale company offers a money-back guarantee, don’t send them money sight unseen.
 Don’t agree to anything online or over the phone until you have the chance to investigate the reseller and request all information in writing.
 Before doing any business, make sure you have a contract explicitly detailing the services the reseller will perform as well as the fees, commissions, and other costs you have to pay and when.
+It is also advisable to have an attorney review the resale proposal and guarantees.

 3.)
 You Pay Up